-Led by Tulane faculty, this 4-5 week program will offer students the core course in finance for the BSM (FINE 3010) and a course on Globalization (ISIB 1010).
-Fully subsidized by the Altman program, students will have the opportunity to explore as a group the cultural and business practices of a region where they would be unlikely to do their junior year study abroad.
+Led by Tulane faculty, this 4-5 week program for Altman rising sophomores will offer students the core course in finance (FINE 3010) for the BSM degree and a course on globalization (ISIB 3010).
+Subsidized by the Altman Program, students will have the opportunity to explore as a group the cultural and business practices of a region where they would be unlikely to spend their junior year study abroad.
 This program has been held in Costa Rica, Vietnam, Thailand, and most recently Mexico.

-As part of the Summer Program, ISIB 1010 is structured as a lens through which students will see and experience first-hand how the global issues are played out in a specific part of the world.
-For the first three years, the summer study abroad program was held in Costa Rica.
-Currently, it is held in Vietnam.
+Introduction to Globalization, or ISIB 3010, is structured as a lens through which students will see and experience first-hand how the global issues are played out in a specific part of the world.
 The course also pays particular attention to how culture interrelates with and affects all communicative processes, including business ones: being able to communicate across cultures is imperative to our ability to function in a diverse workplace, city, and world.
-The course’s mandatory service learning component allows them to observe first hand how cultural, national, and socioeconomic identities shape communication.
+The course’s mandatory service learning component allows students to observe first hand how cultural, national, and socioeconomic identities shape communication.
 This course is taught by program Co-Director Professor Casey Love.

-The Altman Program covers all costs of this summer program.
+The Altman Program covers most costs associated with this summer program.

 All students are required to take classes in their target language alongside other local university students and generally have the opportunity to live with a family.
 Students are not permitted to attend “island programs” where students enroll in specially designed courses for U.S. students, and the Altman Program regularly evaluates its abroad programs to ensure that a maximum degree of immersion is obtained.
 All abroad programs are also approved by the Office of Study Abroad and the A. B. Freeman School of Business.

 In order to get started, students can review the following documents:

 - Chinese-speaking countries – China (Beijing, Hangzhou, and Shanghai), Singapore, and Taiwan (Taipei)